zeekay/better-auth/README.md

 npm install
 ```

-3. In a separate terminal, install example dependencies
+3. Change to one of the example directories and install dependencies

 ```bash
 cd examples/<example-name>
 npm install
 ```

-4. Initialize the database
+4. If you haven't run this example before, initialize the database

 ```bash
 npx convex dev --once